-Pus is a fluid that is filled with immune cells, dead cells, and bacteria.
-The pus in the pleural space cannot be expelled, therefore it needs to be drained by a needle or surgery.
+Pus is a fluid-filled with immune cells, dead cells, and bacteria.
+The pus in the pleural space cannot be expelled.
+Therefore it needs to be drained with a needle or surgery.

-It is also called pyothorax or purulent pleurisy and usually develops after pneumonia , which is an infection of the lung tissue.
+It is also called pyothorax or purulent pleurisy and usually develops after pneumonia, an infection of the lung tissue.

 Empyema can develop after you have pneumonia.
-Many different types of bacteria can cause pneumonia, but the two most common are Streptococcus pneumoniae and Staphylococcus aureus.
+Many different types of bacteria can cause pneumonia, but the two most common are Streptococcus pneumonia and Staphylococcus aureus.

 Occasionally, empyema may appear after you have had surgery on your chest.
 Medical instruments can transfer bacteria into your pleural cavity.

 The pleural space naturally has some fluid, but infection can cause fluid to build up faster than it can be absorbed.
-The fluid then becomes infected with the bacteria that caused the pneumonia or infection.
+The liquid then becomes infected with the bacteria that caused pneumonia or infection.

 The infected fluid thickens.
 It can cause the lining of the lungs and chest cavity to stick together and form pockets.
 This is called empyema.
-Your lungs may not be able to fully inflate, which can lead to breathing difficulties.
+Your lungs may not be able to inflate, which can lead to breathing difficulties fully.

-The biggest risk factor for empyema is having pneumonia.
+The most significant risk factor for empyema is pneumonia.
 Empyema occurs most often in children and older adults.
-However, it is quite rare.
-In one study, it occurred in less than 1 percent of children with pneumonia.
+However, it is pretty rare.
+One study occurred in less than 1 percent of children with pneumonia.